galaxyproject/training-material/topics/computational-chemistry/tutorials/covid19-docking/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > See the [information provided by InformaticsMatters](https://www.informaticsmatters.com/blog/2018/11/23/cavities-and-frankenstein-molecules.html) for more details.
+> > The Frankenstein ligand combines the atoms of all the fragments and therefore occupies the entire space of the binding site.
+Therefore, it is the best choice for cavity definition.
+See the [information provided by InformaticsMatters](https://www.informaticsmatters.com/blog/2018/11/23/cavities-and-frankenstein-molecules.html) for more details.
 > >
 > {: .solution}
 >